ShootingStar91/toska-book-club/README.md

 - Results: Results are shown.

 The cycles are automatically changed based on deadlines for each phase set by admin.

 When results are shown, a voting cycle is completed.
 Admin can then start a new one.
 While a cycle is ongoing, admin can edit the deadlines.

 When a user first enters the page, they need to either login, or register.
 Registering requires a secret value, so only book club members can join.

+The voting can either be normal or ranking.

+- Normal means each user can give one vote to as many books as they like, 1 vote equaling 1 point.
+User cannot vote for their own book.
+- Ranking means that user must drag the suggestions in the order they desire.
+Top suggestion gets N points where N is the amount of books below it in the order.

+If books are tied in the results phase, the program will decide the winner randomly.

 **Built using:** React, Typescript, TailwindCSS, Tanstack-Query, Kysely, PostgreSQL, Eslint, Docker, Vite.